The Debt Game – How to Stop Building Debt by Starting to Continuously Rebuilding Enabling a Product-Led Organization

 The image above shows the team playing the game.

 The team self-organizes how they want to approach the task.
-In the first round, they play based on the principle “what’s done is done”—but in the second round, they are allowed to continuously adjust the order of the piles.
+In the first round, they play based on the principle “What’s done is done”—but in the second round, they are allowed to continuously adjust the order of the piles.
 This simulates continuously improving what has already been done, such as code or design.

 Preparation